 Árni Gunnar Ásgeirsson

-In my research I focus on how attentional priorities are affected by involuntary, and implicit processing; such as task history, reward history, and the state of arousal.
+In my research I focus on how attentional priorities are affected by involuntary, and implicit processing; such as task history, environmental statistics, reward history, and the state of arousal.
 I also participate in a research project aimed at understanding the phenomenology, behavioral consequences, neural underpinnings, and development of synesthesia.
 On slow days, I enjoy computational modeling of attention and memory, as well as experimental work on visual short-term memory.
-My research is primarily behavioral, but may include sprinkles of EEG, eye tracking, pupillometry, or imaging techniques.
+My research is primarily behavioral, but may include EEG, eye tracking, pupillometry, and psychometrics.

 I received my Ph.D.
 2014 from the University of Copenhagen, Denmark, where I worked at the Center for Visual Cognition, with Dr. Claus Bundesen.
 I spent 2 years in the lab of Dr. Sander Nieuwenhuis at the Cognitive Psychology Research Unit, University of Leiden, The Netherlands.
-I moved to my home town of Akureyri in 2017, where I am Associate Professor of Psychology at UNAK.
-I’m currently an affiliated researcher at the Centre for Cognitive Neuroscience at the University of Aalborg, Denmark.
+I am currently Associate Professor of Psychology at the University of Akureyri.

 CV: